Learn more about urinary incontinence: introduction

 - there's damage to your nerves – for example, as a result of surgery to part of your bowel or a spinal cord injury

-- you're taking certain medications
+- you're taking certain medicines

 Causes of total incontinence